EventSaucePHP/EventSauce/docs/docs/lifecycle.md

 ```

 Retrieving an aggregate root fetches all the events that belong to
 your aggregate root (related by aggregate root ID).
-You can rebuild
+You can reconstruct
 an instance of your aggregate root by calling its `::reconstituteFromEvents`
 method and passing the events to it.